clam1987/BlendItHealthy/README.md

-# BlendItHealthy
+# BIH
-Website Design for BlendItHealthy using react as the Framework.
+Website Design for BIH using react as the Framework.